montagejs/montagejs.org/docs/hello-montagejs.md

     Things to note:
     * The labels `celsiusNumberfield`, `fahrenheitNumberfield`, and `thermometer` identify the serialized objects that control the behavior of the corresponding HTML elements.
-    * `prototype` identifies the directory that contains the code of that object's prototype (here you are using components from the Digit widget set that is part of your MontageJS project).
+    * `prototype` identifies the directory that contains the code of that object's prototype (here you are using components from the mobile-optimized Digit widget set that is part of the default MontageJS project).
     * `properties` lists the values assigned to the properties of the current object.
     * The `element` property maps to the DOM elements you want to control, identified with the `data-montage-id` of `celsius`, `fahrenheit`, and `thermometer`.
     * The `axis` property replaces the horizontal slider with a vertical one.